sassoftware/devsascom-rest-api-samples/DecisionManagement/viya35/businessRules_viya35.md

 * creditScore - if creditScore < 300 then approved = false

 #### Revisions
-This API enables you to not only do basic create, update, delete, and read capabilities with rule sets, but also gives users the ability to create revisions of rule sets.
-Users also have capability to delete locked revisions.
+This API enables you to not only do basic create, update, delete, and read capabilities with rule sets, but also allows users to create revisions of rule sets.
+Users also have the capability to delete locked revisions.
 However, the current unlocked version cannot be deleted.

  Revisions are versions of the rule set and contained rules that are associated with a major and minor number and can be locked.
 Once they are locked, you cannot unlock a revision for auditing purposes.
 The API controls the major and minor numbering of the revisions and locking.
-Users have control to request a major or minor revision to be created and a new number is assigned for them based on the current revisions available.
+Users have control to request a major or minor revision to be created, and a new number is assigned for them based on the current revisions available.

  After a new version is created, any existing revision is locked to prevent multiple revisions being edited at once.
 The `ruleSetName` and `description` are not tracked within the revision but all other fields are tracked.